tmtsoftware/esw/docs/src/main/scripts/dsl/constructs/define-script.md

 ### Loading in FSM Script

 A Reusable Script cannot be directly imported at the top-level of an FSM script.
 It can only be imported in a particular State of the FSM script.
-THe `loadScripts` command and the logic from the loaded script is limited to that particular State.
+THe `loadScripts` command, and the logic from the loaded script is limited to that particular State.
 The example below shows loading a reusable script into a State.

 Kotlin